JeremyIglehart/publicSpeaking/informativeSpeech/outline_draft_1.md

 # Informative Speech Outline

-*You must turn in this outline and a typed manuscript!*
+> *You must turn in this outline and a typed manuscript!*
+>

-*Time Limit: 5 minutes*
+> *Time Limit: 5 minutes*

-## General Purpose:  To inform
+> ## General Purpose: To inform
+>

-### Specific Purpose: To inform my audience about the Golden Ratio, a mathematical connection between the sciences and the arts.
+> ## Specific Purpose: To inform my audience about the Golden Ratio, a mathematical connection between science and the arts.

-Central Idea Statement:
+## Central Idea Statement:

-Organizational Technique:
+## Organizational Technique:

 INTRODUCTION